- How is Homelessness defined in NZ?

 - Where can I find a social worker?

-Lifewise and Auckland City Mission offer a range of support services like social work, support, social interaction and skills development, along with meeting physical needs and addressing long-term issues such as housing, physical and mental health concerns and financial issues.
+Lifewise and Auckland City Mission offer a range of support services including social work, support, social interaction and skills development, along with meeting physical needs and addressing long-term issues such as housing, physical and mental health concerns and financial issues.